Jahia/open-source/README.md

 ## End of Support

-As mentioned earlier in this document, there might come a time when Jahia decides to stop officially supporting an Open-Source or Enterprise module.
-When doing so, please follow this process:
+As mentioned earlier in this document, there might come a time when Jahia decides to stop supporting an Open-Source or Enterprise module and halt active development.

+The process below details the steps to be following in such situations:

 ### Open-Source module